My Home & Living Wishes

 Preparing for Your Home Assessments

-- Ask a family member or health advocate to be present.
-Remember, the purpose of this assessment is not to judge, but to assess your needs and offer support so you can stay in your home if you choose.
+- Ask a family member or your health advocate to be present.
+Remember, the purpose of this assessment is not to judge, but to assess your needs and offer support so you can stay in your home, if you choose.

 - Before booking a visit, talk to your family, care partners and those you trust about your concerns and your feelings.